Guilford Historic District

 The Guilford Historic District also is noteworthy for its association with the suburbanization of Baltimore.
 It is a project of the Roland Park Company, which was responsible for several of Baltimore’s finest suburban developments beginning with Roland Park in the 1890s.
 The undertakings of the Roland Park Company are characterized by a comprehensive approach to all aspects of planning and construction, and an unfailingly high standard of quality in architecture and landscape design.
 The district derives additional significance as an example of a type of suburban development characteristic of the period.
 Laid out under the direction of Frederick Law Olmsted, Jr. the development reflects Olmstedian landscape design principles in its curvilinear streets and respect for existing topography and vegetation.
 The houses constructed within Guilford exemplify a variety of early 20th century revival styles, and exhibit a consistently high degree of quality in their design and construction.

 In addition to the recognition, the historic designation also brings enormous benefits to Guilford property owners.
 An owner of a home in an historic district is eligible for tax credits for qualified restoration work performed on the home.
-The Heritage Preservation Tax Credit Program administered by the Maryland Historical Trust is described below.
+The Heritage Preservation Tax Credit Program administered by the Maryland Historical Trust is described here and at the following link:

 Boundaries of historic district